Download a printable PDF of the Financial Aid FAQ.

 The actual amount of aid a student receives will be based on the enrollment as of the financial aid census date.
-This date usually falls at the beginning of the 6th week of classes (See Academic Calendar).
-On that date, the financial aid office will ‘freeze’ your enrollment and adjust your Financial Aid Award to the correct amount based on actual credit hours enrolled on that date.
-If your award includes a 2nd 8-week class, and you drop that class after receiving aid, you may be required to return a portion of the aid you received.
+This date usually falls at the beginning of the 6th week of classes (see academic calendar).
+On that date, the financial aid office will ‘freeze’ your enrollment and adjust your financial aid award to the correct amount based on actual credit hours enrolled on that date.
+If your award includes a second 8-week class and you drop that class after receiving aid, you may be required to return a portion of the aid you received.

 Do I need to maintain a certain grade point average (GPA) to keep my financial aid?